 What is gentle yoga?

 Gentle yoga is a yoga variation that focuses on modified poses for pain relief and improved range of motion.
 If you are a beginner to yoga or have been feeling out of shape as of late, use a gentle yoga sequence to get back in the game.

 Gentle yoga is the perfect way to ease back into physical fitness and relieve pain and stiffness.
 The goal is stretching cranial nerves and other nerves in order to provide alternative gentle poses that are totally doable for yoga beginners and newcomers.

 Yes!
 In fact, gentle yoga is one of the best yoga variations for beginners because it offers soft modifications to traditional poses.
 Many people come to yoga because of problems with pain and discomfort — often in the back, neck, hips, and other joints.

-This type of pain is exactly what gentle yoga aims to improve.
+This type of pain is exactly what gentle yoga aims to improve through nerve flossing.
 Each pose is slow and gentle, as the name implies.
 Movements are doable no matter where you are on your fitness journey.